AskMeAgain/Event-Meshinery/modules/monitoring-spring/monitoring-spring.md

 ## Installation

+1. Add @EnableMeshinery annotation to your Spring application (to register the StartupHooks).
-Add @EnableMeshineryMonitoring
+2. Add @EnableMeshineryMonitoring to your Spring application.

 ## Metric endpoints

-url:port/metrics/prometheus for prometheus metrics.
-In the future there will be more
+for prometheus metrics.
+In the future there will be different formats if needed.

+    localhost:port/metrics/prometheus

-## Add own metrics
+### Add own metrics

-This framework uses java_metrics to collect and expose all the metrics.
-Just create a new metric and register this metric to the registry which you can get from MeshineryMonitoringService
+This package uses [prometheus/client_java](https://github.com/prometheus/client_java) to collect and expose all the metrics.
+Just create a new metric and register this metric to

+    MeshineryMonitoringService.registry

+and the metric will be exposed.

-## Properties
+## Beans

-TBD
+* TimingDecorator, to measure timings of processor executions.
+Will be registered automatically
+* StartupHooks to add the following metrics to the registry:
+  * "todoqueue" -> number of TaskRuns in the todoQueue
+  * "todoqueue_open_capacity" -> capacity of the todo queue
+  * "registered_tasks" -> number of all registered tasks
+  * "processors_per_task" -> number of registered processors per task (includes hidden one!)